xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplate-list-managementtemplatecollections.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the managementTemplateCollection resources from the managementTemplateCollections navigation property.
+List the [managementTemplateCollection](../resources/managedtenants-managementtemplatecollection.md) resources associated with [managementTemplate](../resources/managedtenants-managementtemplate.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).